Losant/losant-docs/docs/experiences/walkthrough/views/user-profile.md

 ![Edit Profile Workflow](/images/experiences/walkthrough/views/user-profile/edit-profile-workflow.png "Edit Profile Workflow")

-1. Download the **[workflow template](https://cdn.rawgit.com/Losant/experience-views-walkthrough/9bc72bcb/user-profile/endpoint-edit-profile.flow)**, then [import the file](/workflows/overview/#import-export) `endpoint-edit-profile.flow` as a new workflow.
+1. Download the **[workflow template](https://cdn.rawgit.com/Losant/experience-views-walkthrough/9bc72bcb/user-profile/endpoint-edit-profile.flow)**, then [import the file](/workflows/overview/#import-export) `endpoint-edit-profile.flow` as a new experience workflow.
 1. Update each of the [endpoint triggers](/workflows/triggers/endpoint/) to point to the `POST /edit-profile` and `GET /edit-profile` endpoints you created [above](#create-the-endpoints).
 1. Update the [endpoint reply nodes](/workflows/outputs/endpoint-reply/) to point to your [`Edit Profile` page](#page-edit-profile).
+1. Enable the workflow (since imported workflows are by default disabled).

 As a general overview, this workflow handles the following:

-* If a user visits `/edit-profile`, we [respond to the request](/workflows/outputs/endpoint-reply/#experience-page-response) with our new `Edit Profile` page – unless the user is not logged in, in which case we [redirect](/workflows/outputs/endpoint-reply/#redirect-response) them to the [Log In page](/experiences/walkthrough/views/log-in-page/).
+* If a user visits `/edit-profile`, we [respond to the request](/workflows/outputs/endpoint-reply/#experience-page-response) with our new `Edit Profile` page.
 * When that user submits the `Edit Profile` form, we [validate](/workflows/logic/validate-payload/) that they have submitted all fields correctly.
 Then, we attempt to make the update.
 (It could fail if, for example, the user attempts to change their email address to one that is already registered to another experience user.)
 If either of these operations fail, we re-render the `Edit Profile` page with an error message.
 * If the [user update](/workflows/experience/update-user/) is successful, we [redirect the user](/workflows/outputs/endpoint-reply/#redirect-response) to the same URL with a `success=true` query parameter.
 The presence of this on the URL tells us if we should show our [`successAlert` component](#component-successalert).